 Requirements addressing presentation of information and coding of systems for controls and displays for equipment required to be carried are regulated by IMO performance standards and IEC test standards.
-AIM 15.4 steering a set course;

 Indicating the operational status (.4) of automated functions (.1) and integrated components (.2), systems and/or sub-systems (.3).